The Creative Director

 A few other of Enfield's clients over the years have been: MacUpgrades, Bethesda, MD, finewine.com, Gaithersburg, MD, Thai Restaurant Of Shirlington, VA, Papa’s Knish, Long Island, NY, Dr. Wayne Hickory of Washington, DC., Memphis Bar-B-Q, Herndon, VA, Johnsons Flower & Garden Centers, Kensington, Maryland, Up Against The Wall, Georgetown, NW, Wash., DC. , the nationally acclaimed, local leader in medical cosmetic laser therapy Dr. Robert Adrian, Glory Days Grill Restaurants, AT&T Wireless, Watermark Cruises, Annapolis, Maryland and Artistic Gardens, Rockville Maryland and Safeway , Inc. Pleasanton, California.

-Recently, the highly regarded, Washington Business Journal noted ad work developed by Enfield for the gifted cosmetic surgeon, Dr. David Berman of Sterling, Virginia; the article addressed Mr. Enfield's plan to relate the doctor's world renown restoration of John Bobbitt's penis to other more common, popular practice procedures.
+Recently, the highly regarded, Washington Business Journal noted ad work developed by Enfield for the gifted cosmetic surgeon, Dr. David Berman of Sterling, Virginia; the article addressed Mr. Enfield's plan to relate the doctor's world renown restoration of John Bobbitt's severed penis to other traditional cosmetic surgery practice procedures.

 The special effectiveness of EGD&P is appreciated and patronized by customers all over the country.
 It services clients in New York, Baltimore, Richmond and as far away as Los Angeles on a regular basis.